jfitzpatrick99/dicompipeline/README.md

 * From a deployment perspective more testing would be needed to make sure that the setup.py file is correct so that the tool could be installed on the required platforms.
+* I would also look at running the code through one of the many python linters that are available and cleaning up some of the imports.